j50n/deno-proc/README.md

 **An Example**

-This is how we might compress and then uncompress some text using a shell
+This shell script compresses and then uncompresses some text.
-script:

 ```sh
 echo "Hello, world." | gzip | gunzip
 ```

-This is how the same thing might be accomplished in TypeScript using the short-form api in `proc`.
+This is how the same thing can be accomplished in TypeScript using the short-form api in `proc`.

 ```ts